 Well, that’s what we’re here for!

-There are two Key questions you need to ask yourself as you pick out your store displays:
+There are two key questions you need to ask yourself as you pick out your store displays:

-i.
-Who Is My Target Customer?
+I. Who Is My Target Customer?

 Knowing your target customer will really help you when it comes to choosing effective retail displays.
-And by knowing, I don’t mean just demographic data like their age or income level, but their actual personality, behaviors and lifestyle.
+And by knowing, I don’t mean just demographic data like their age or income level, but their actual personality, behaviors, and lifestyle.

-We all remember that scene from the movie ‘Pretty Woman’ starring Julia Roberts, where Julia’s character walks into a Rodeo Drive boutique wearing her not so modest streetwalker outfit; and a pair of snobbish Beverly Hills saleswomen shame & dismiss her because of her appearance.
+We all remember that scene from the movie ‘Pretty Woman’ starring Julia Roberts, where Julia’s character walks into a Rodeo Drive boutique wearing her not-so-modest streetwalker outfit; and a pair of snobbish Beverly Hills saleswomen shame & dismiss her because of her appearance.

 As a result of this unfortunate interaction, she ends up spending a large amount of money at a competitor’s boutique assisted by her beloved Richard Gere.

 Well even though it’s just a movie, it goes to show you that knowing your target customer inside and out is important!
 Julia has a lot of money she is more than willing to spend, but since the saleswomen allow prejudgments to affect their service, she ends up spending it somewhere else.
-Understanding what makes your customer tick, can help you and your boutique deliver high quality service and shopping experience!
+Understanding what makes your customer tick, can help you and your boutique deliver high-quality service and shopping experience!
 A good way to begin is by researching who buys your products & discover a bit about how they live their lives.

-ii.
+II.
 Which store display system best suits my brand & product?

-Before you choose your store displays, you need to ask yourself – will this display highlight my product and will it be consistent with my store brand?
+Before you choose your store displays, you need to ask yourself – will this display highlight my product, and will it be consistent with my store brand?

 Store display systems and fixtures play a very important role in how people shop and how much they spend.

-The reason for that is that people shop with their eyes first, that’s why products with an attractive packaging will sell much faster than products with unappealing packaging, regardless of which product is actually better.
+The reason for that is that people shop with their eyes first, that’s why products with attractive packaging will sell much faster than products with unappealing packaging, regardless of which product is actually better.

-The same principal applies to your store display systems: they are equivalent to the packaging of a product - attractive displays will cause people to pull out their wallets and spend money in your store.
+The same principle applies to your store display systems: they are equivalent to the packaging of a product – attractive displays will cause people to pull out their wallets and spend money in your store.